JersYY/CTF-Writeups/LSO Kaliber 2024/README.md

-LSO Kaliber is an Indonesian CTF held by Universitas Muhammadiyah Malang
+LSO Kaliber is an Indonesian CTF held by Universitas Muhammadiyah Malang.